Ethnic groups in Asia: Southeast Asia

-Southeast Asia is often split into two parts: Mainland Southeast Asia, comprising Burma, Cambodia, Laos, Peninsular Malaysia, Thailand, and Vietnam; and Maritime Southeast Asia, which includes Brunei, East Timor, Indonesia, East Malaysia, the Philippines, and Singapore.
+Southeast Asia is often split into two parts: Mainland Southeast Asia, comprising Myanmar, Cambodia, Laos, Peninsular Malaysia, Thailand, and Vietnam; and Maritime Southeast Asia, which includes Brunei, East Timor, Indonesia, East Malaysia, the Philippines, and Singapore.
 China has historically influenced the region more than India, most notably through the large Chinese populations in many of the countries of the region.

 Demographically, Southeast Asia has had little Western immigration, although Western influence still exists due to the lasting legacy of colonialism.
 One example is the Philippines, which has been heavily influenced by Spain and slightly by the United States of America over the course of almost four centuries of colonisation.

 A common feature found around the region is stilt houses, while another is rice paddy agriculture, which originated in the region thousands of years ago.
 Dance is also a very important feature of the culture, utilizing movements of the hands and feet perfected over thousands of years.
 Furthermore, the arts and literature of Southeast Asia is very distinctive as some have been influenced by Indian, Hindu, Chinese, Islamic and Buddhist literature.